 A beautiful, natural and sometimes challenging half day hike away from the mass of tourists, it’s worth taking a day trip to Rio Celeste and Tenorio Volcano National Park from La Fortuna.

-How to do it: If you have your own transport, you can do this hike alone.
-If you want an easy transport option that includes the keen eye of a guide (and lunch), *you can book a guided tour here.
+If you have your own transport, you can do this hike alone.
+If you want an easy transport option that includes the keen eye of a guide (and lunch), book a guided tour.

 8. Search for Sloths on the Bogarin Trail